webui - Oracle Solaris WebUI

 The Oracle Solaris WebUI is a framework for delivering web apps for Oracle Solaris.
 It provides a means of authenticating users and allowing the user to navigate between various web apps that are integrated with the WebUI.

-By default, it listens on ports 443 and 6787.
-Listening on port 443 can be disabled by setting conf/redirect_from_https to false on svc:/system/webui/server:default.
+By default, the WebUI listens on port 6787.
+Listening on port 443 and then redirecting requests to port 6787 can be enabled by setting conf/redirect_from_https to true on svc:/system/webui/server:default.
 See the webui-service(7) manual page for an example.

 Each screen within the WebUI, except for the Login screen, corresponds to a different route or URL.
 Examples of screens are the main WebUI Dashboard screen or any of the screens in the Analytics app such as the Home Sheet screen.